Carolyn Cannon-Alfred: Early life and education

-Cannon-Alfred was born on August 16, 1934 in Tyler, Texas.
+She was born on August 16, 1934, in Tyler, Texas.
 She graduated from Emmett J. Scott High School in 1950.
 Cannon-Alfred was a member of the St. James Colored Methodist Episcopal Church.

-She completed a bachelor's from the University of Toledo in 1954.
-Cannon-Alfred earned a M.S. from Howard University in 1957.
-Her thesis was titled Studies on the acute effects of cortisone, with special reference to the heart: influence of potassium, digitalis and N-Allyl-Nor-Morphine (Nalline).
+In 1954, she completed a bachelor's from the University of Toledo.
+Later, she earned a masters degree from Howard University in 1957.
+Her thesis was entitled Studies on the acute effects of cortisone, with special reference to the heart: influence of potassium, digitalis and N-Allyl-Nor-Morphine (Nalline).

-Cannon-Alfred served as an assistant pharmacologist and instructor of pharmacology at Howard University between 1957 and 1959.
+She was hired as an assistant pharmacologist and instructor of pharmacology at Howard University between 1957 and 1959.
 She earned a Ph.D. in pharmacology from Georgetown University in 1961.
 Her dissertation was titled The nature of Cocaine desensitization of Ephedrine Pressor responses.

 Career

-Cannon-Alfred was hired as a Senior Pharmacologist at Riker Laboratories, and in 1962 she took a research associate position at California Riverside Hospital.
-She received a two-year research grant from the National Heart Institute in 1964, and she moved to the Keck School of Medicine of USC as an assistant professor of pharmacology.
-Cannon-Alfred researched cardiac and autonomic pharmacology.
+Carolyn worked as a Senior Pharmacologist at Riker Laboratories, and in 1962 she took a research associate position at California Riverside Hospital.
+She received a two-year research grant from the National Heart Institute in 1964, and she moved to the Keck School of Medicine of USC as an assistant professor of pharmacology.Cannon-Alfred researched cardiac and autonomic pharmacology.

-Cannon-Alfred and her husband, J. Tyrone Alfred, wrote Medical Handbook for the Layman.
-The city council of Los Angeles honored Cannon-Alfred and her husband for the book and presented them with a council resolution in a 1971 ceremony held at city hall.
+Together with her husband, J. Tyrone Alfred, wrote Medical Handbook for the Layman.
+The city council of Los Angeles honored the couple for the book and presented them with a council resolution in a 1971 ceremony held at city hall.
 She and her husband established a medical clinic in south-central Los Angeles, and Cannon-Alfred's wish was to buy an apartment complex in the area that could serve as living arrangements for senior citizens.

 Personal life

-Cannon-Alfred was married to J. Tyrone Alfred.
-They had three daughters.
-Cannon-Alfred died on August 29, 1987 in a Los Angeles hospital after a sudden illness.
+Cannon-Alfred was married to J. Tyrone Alfred, with whom she had three daughters.
+Carolyn died on August 29, 1987 in a Los Angeles hospital after a sudden illness.

 Selected publications

+The most relevant publication of her career were the Medical Handbook for the Layman co-authored with her husband, and the scientific paper product of her doctoral dissertation.